pritidesai/pritidesai.github.io/_posts/2017-03-13-wskdeploy-tutorial-2.md

 []
 ```

-#### Determine activation ID from polling and use that to get action result:
+#### Determine activation ID from polling and get the result of that action:

 ```bash
 wsk activation get d545c458f3d34d6fbf5c29173be3d29e